 If there is a teaching talk or proposed syllabus, is there evidence of inclusive pedagogical practices (diverse authors, universal design, inclusive case studies, etc.) in the materials?

 Are there concrete examples and experiences to apply to Lehigh’s context?
-Are they rooted in perceived deficits or can they change practices, norms, policies and systems?
+Are they rooted in perceived deficits or can they change practices, norms, policies and systems to be more inclusive and equitable?

 Once permission to interview is granted, whether offsite, by phone, or the final on campus interview, there are guidelines on how to execute an effective interview process.
 Remember some questions are illegal, and the candidates are interviewing Lehigh just as much as Lehigh is interviewing them.